 ACT gives large and small donations to charities depending on the project and available funds.
-Our current focus is on transformational change and larger grants (in excess of £100K) will be the exception.
+Our current priorities are projects that make a transformational change and have a high level of impact on individuals, their families and communities.
+Larger grants (in excess of £100K) will be the exception.

 Applications by Registered Charities and Overseas Charitable Organisations have to be by way of letter on the organisation's headed paper and should:

 - Give a brief description of your organisation including any statutory or voluntary registration.